How's your garden doing? Is there something blooming that is stealing your heart?

 Tend to your hanging baskets to keep them looking sharp.

 If you didn't go with something super easy like a Boston fern, (mine are almost 3 feet across now thanks to drip irrigation), your hanging baskets could likely use a tune-up.
-Sometimes we forget about hanging baskets - especially if they are filled with non-stop blossoms .
+Sometimes we forget about hanging baskets - especially if they are filled with non-stop blossoms.
 That said, they often benefit from a little attention this time of year.
 Cut them back a bit, clean up spent flowers, evaluate their appropriateness for the change of seasons.
-You can easily fill blank spots with transitional items to help you ease into Fall.
-Birds nests make awesome spot fillers.
+You can quickly fill blank spots with transitional items to help you ease into Fall.
+Birds nests make excellent spot fillers.
 Permanent stems can add a little extra color without the work.

 Reviving the little botanic spark in your heart